Have your wedding at William Peace University!

 GUIDELINES FOR WEDDINGS at WILLIAM PEACE UNIVERSITY

-William Peace University is pleased to offer facilities for weddings of our alumni.
+William Peace University is pleased to offer facilities for wedding ceremonies and worship service.

 Alumni, former students who have attended Peace for at least one semester, and current students receive priority usage of the Chapel and a discounted rate.
 The University will also consider requests for weddings of parents, children or siblings of alumni and other members of the community.

 Please read and observe the following guidelines carefully, and share with service providers:

-Weddings quotes are provided, and wedding rehearsals and weddings are scheduled and confirmed by the Office of Visitor Services once a written request (See Wedding Inquiry Form) is received including the information listed below.
-Requests may be sent by e-mail, fax, postal service or use of the on-line request form located on the William Peace University website.
+Weddings quotes are provided, and wedding rehearsals and weddings are scheduled and confirmed by the Conference & Events Office once a written request (See Wedding Inquiry Form) is received including the information listed below.
+Requests may be sent by e-mail, fax, postal service or use of the on-line request form located on the William Peace University website and should provide: